dipikakhullar/ls88_git/README.md

-Josh's favorite food is pho
+Anna's favorite food is pasta